lstellway/self-signed-ssl/README.md

 # Self Signed TLS

-Generate self-signed TLS certificate authority and signed certificate using OpenSSL.
+This is script to simplify the creatiion of a certificate authority and self-signed TLS certificates using OpenSSL.

 <br />